 For advanced riders and experts, you will fall in love with their off-piste and tree runs since Furano is very famous for their sidecountry/slackcountry/backcountry.

-Tips: Sidecountry or slackcountry means easy accessible backcountry from a resort.
-Consider it as a beginner version of backcountry.
+Tips: Sidecountry or slackcountry means easily accessible backcountry from a resort.
+Consider it as a beginner version of the backcountry.

 Furano is also a great place for you to start doing tree runs.
 The space between trees is wide enough for you to practice your skills and have fun at the same time.

 Food, Accommodation, and Transportation

 Furano has really amazing food!
-Hot pot, BBQ, curry, Japanese soup noodles, sushi (both from a restaurant and a supermarket), or you can just simply order a dish from their a la carte menu…all of them are “yummy, very yummy, or super duper yummy!”
+Hot pot, BBQ, curry, Japanese soup noodles, sushi (both from a restaurant and a supermarket), or you can just simply order a dish from their a la carte menu…all of them are very yummy!

 Furano city is kinda small and cozy, you can find almost everything you need like supermarkets, drug stores, and convenience stores and vending machines are all within walking distance of the train station.